An inclusion-exclusion principle for tautological sheaves on Hilbert schemes of points: Flatness of the good degenerations of Hilbert spaces of points

 \begin{theorem} Let $\Bbbk$ be a field, $S$ a scheme of finite type over $\Bbbk$.
 Let $X$ be an algebraic space separated over $\Bbbk$, and $\pi:X\rightarrow S$ a smooth morphism.
 Let $n$ be a positive integer.
 Then the relative Hilbert space $\mathrm{Hilb}^{n}(X/S)$ is flat over $S$. \end{theorem}

 The intuition is that a smooth morphism is locally trivial in the analytic topology if we are working over $\mathbb{C}$, and there is no obstruction for a zero dimensional closed subscheme on a fiber to move in the horizontal direction in an analytically trivial fibration.
-One difficulty to give an algebraic proof (even for schemes) is that for an étale morphism $U\rightarrow V$ of schemes over $S$, there is no natural morphism from $\mathrm{Hilb}^n(U/S)$ to $\mathrm{Hilb}^n(V/S)$.
-To solve this we make use of the following construction of Rydh \cite{Ryd11}.
+One difficulty in giving an algebraic proof (even for schemes) is that for an étale morphism $U\rightarrow V$ of schemes over $S$, there is no natural morphism from $\mathrm{Hilb}^n(U/S)$ to $\mathrm{Hilb}^n(V/S)$.
+To solve this we make use of the following construction of Rydh \cite{Ryd11}, which originates from M. Artin \cite[Appendix]{Art74}.

 For an algebraic space $X$ over $S$, let $\mathscr{H}_{X/S}^n$ be the category whose objects are pairs of morphisms of $S$-spaces $(p,q)$ in a diagram